dehingoli/gce-wordpress/README.md

 First of all, we meed to install the LAMP server so that you can run WordPress on Debian.
 To do this, open the terminal and run these commands:

-*sudo apt-get install apache2 mysql-client mysql-server php5 php5-mysql php5-curl php5-gd unzip
+*sudo apt-get install apache2 mysql-client mysql-server php5 php5-mysql php5-curl php5-gd unzip git
+sudo apt-get update

 During the installation you will be asked to enter a password for the MySQL root user: